 The Infinity Centre supports learning across the subjects of Visual Arts, Design and Technology, Digital Tech, Business and more.
 It is a technology-rich facility, featuring dedicated specialist spaces to support student projects as well as maker spaces with resources, equipment and materials, and exhibition and presentation spaces, including a high-end gallery.

 The facility provides students with challenges and opportunities to develop a sense of maturity, directing them towards their future post-school learning pathways.

 OPENED IN TERM 4, 2021

 Primary School students at Matthew Flinders Anglican College on the Sunshine Coast are learning in their brand new Wonderarium – a place designed to inspire wonder, awe and curiosity through literature, artefacts, works of art and provocations.

 The $1.3 million state-of-the-art facility is wholly funded by the Flinders Foundation.
 To learn more, watch this short video by our Head of Primary, Mrs Trudi Edwards.

-Learning will be ignited through Wonder Lessons, or Wonderations, explained in more depth in this short video by Head of Information, Literature and Resource Services, Primary, Mrs Shona Henderson.
+Learning is ignited through Wonder Lessons, or Wonderations, explained in more depth in this short video.